Codecademy/docs/content/numpy/concepts/built-in-functions/terms/std/std.md

 The **`.std()`** function returns the standard deviation of the array elements.
 The standard deviation is calculated for the flattened array by default, otherwise over the specified axis.

-A standard deviation is a measure of spread of a distribution of data, an array, along an axis.
+A standard deviation is a statistical measure indicating the spread of a distribution of data, represented by an array, along a specified axis.

 The formula for the calculation of **std** is: